Wrlog/Challenge-Data-Incubator/README.md

 # Challenge-Data-Incubator

-This repositories contains the Data file and Data Answer to the challenges
+This repository contains the Data file and Data Answers to the challenges